-Applications for Scholarships for Autumn 2022 entry have now closed.
+Applications for Autumn 2023 Entry (Cohort 10) have now closed.

-Our aim is to improve ethnic diversity to the DTP Scenario and we are committed to supporting students from Black, Asian, or Minority Ethnic (BAME) groups that are currently under-represented.
-Therefore, we are excited to announce the launch of Scenario DTP Scholarships for BAME Home candidates to increase the representation of BAME Home students within our cohorts.
-We will award up to 2 Scholarships for our Cohort 9 (2022 intake) and for our Cohort 10 (2023 intake).
+Our aim is to improve ethnic diversity within the Scenario DTP and we are committed to supporting students from Black, Asian, or minoritised ethnic communities (sometimes referred to as BAME) that are currently under-represented.
+We will award up to 2 Scholarships for our Cohort 10, Autumn 2023 intake.

 What does a scholarship involve?